Monday, November 11, 2019

 Thursday, May 17, 2012

-Well, this morning we have a combination of wet snow / rain.
+Well, this morning we have a combination of wet snow/rain.
 Nice weather for the middle of May – NOT… LOL.
 Oh well, what can ya do?
 Apparently, people don’t plant their gardens until the May 24 weekend which is this weekend.
 So, I guess that I have to get my garden ready.
 Yeah right.

 I am loving Calgary.
-The city is enormous, spread over what seems like a thousand square kilometres.
+The city is enormous, spread over what seems like a thousand square kilometers.
 There are highways everywhere which makes for getting somewhere pretty easy.
 The people who drive here don’t know how to drive though… Perhaps it will change after tomorrow when I have Alberta plates – who knows.
 Does that officially make me Albertan?

 Saturday, May 12, 2012